 }

-/* to hide the border under where native tabs would be */
+/* Hide the border under where native tabs would be, to get the "unified toolbar" appearance of modern macOS */

 #navigator-toolbox {